BhumBhumrapee/ray-tracing/README.md

 ```

 Note that there might not be a solution, e.g the ray is parallel to the plane.
 This happens when the demoniminator is zero which means that
-the ray is perpendicular to the normal of the plane which means it is parallel to the plane itself, so we can check that first to avoid dividing by
+the ray is perpendicular to the normal of the plane which means it is parallel to the plane itself.
+So, we can check that first to avoid dividing by
 zero error.

 ```c++